orca-scan/grafana-orca-datasource/README.md

 - **Time-series ready** – timestamps are normalised so Grafana’s time range picker works out of the box.
 - **Smart numbers** – text fields that contain numbers are coerced to numeric types so you can calculate totals and averages.
 - **Geo support** – GPS columns are expanded into latitude and longitude fields for Geomap visualisations.

 ---

+## Try it

+- Import `provisioning/dashboards/orca-scan-sample.json` into Grafana once your Orca Scan data source is configured.
+Replace the placeholder sheet ID and time field in the sample query with values from your workspace.
+- Want it to appear automatically?
+Map `./provisioning` to `/etc/grafana/provisioning` in your Grafana container so the sample dashboard ships pre-loaded.

+---